HVD1827/Bank_Token_System_CS2710/README.md

 # Bank Token System

-Implemented Doubly Linked List to represent and compute transactions in a bank.
+Implemented a functionality to represent and process transactions in a bank using Doubly and Singly Linked Lists.

-Accounts represented by a singly linked list and transactions by a doubly linked list.
-Cursor to represent latest transaction which can be moved back to reverse transactions.
+Singly linked lists are used to represent the accounts.
+Doubly linked lists represent the Transactions.

 Includes features like: